Academic Partnership Programs

 English Language Requirement

-However, academically admissible students who have not taken the TOEFL/IELTS, or have scored below the College's standard minimum, are still eligible to enroll into a graduate program with conditional admission into the College's Intensive English Language Program (IELP).
+However, academically admissible students who have not taken the TOEFL/IELTS, or have scored below the University's standard minimum, are still eligible to enroll into a graduate program with conditional admission into the University's Intensive English Language Program (IELP).
 For more information on the IELP, click here.

 Applicants who do not have TOEFL/IELTS scores are still required to submit all other admissions materials per individual program documents.
 Please visit the website for specific program requirements.
 Students who have not submitted TOEFL/IELTS scores, but are accepted into a graduate program, will automatically be required to complete the IELP.

-• Adolescence/Students with Disabilities, Childhood/Special Education, Marriage and Family Therapy, Mental Health Counseling, School Building Leadership, and School Counseling and Special Education
+Adolescence/Students with Disabilities, Childhood/Special Education, Marriage and Family Therapy, Mental Health Counseling, and School Counseling and Special Education

 Available Programs in Counseling